#danSOUP Oct 2020

 Dr Theo Stickley initially trained as a mental health nurse and a psychotherapeutic counsellor.
 He taught at the University of Nottingham for twenty years before retiring in 2019.
 His research focused on arts and mental health and he is a renowned speaker and writer on the subject.
 He also led on local projects including Arts on Prescription (with City Arts, 2004-14), East Midlands Arts & Health.

 Emma, Jane & Jeanne

-We were not to know this would be our last meeting and those laptops would take centre-stage for organising May 2020 #danSoup!
+We were not to know this would be our last meeting and those laptops would take centre-stage for organising May 2020 #danSoup and then October #danSoup!

-Emma Torrance is proprietor of THiNK Meeting Room and an independent business adviser and mentor with tons of experience working with freelancers, small businesses and social enterprises.
+Emma Torrance is co-owner of THiNK, an organisation to nurture creativity, enterprise and do good through and with businesses.
+She's an independent business adviser and mentor with tons of experience working with freelancers, small businesses and social enterprises.

 Jane North runs online vintage fashion business, What Clarice Wore and found on Instagram @whatclaricewore.
 Jane is a former programme director In social care and is passionate about personalised support.